 18 Super-dividends are dividends that are high in relation to the level of recent dividends and profits.
-Simply put, it is a dividend paid over and above the operating profit of the past year, which represents the use of own assets in the ESA 2010 accrual methodology.
+Simply put, it is a dividend paid over and above the operating profit of the past year, which represents the use of own assets in the ESA 2010 accrual methodology (see Eurostat, 2016).